Aarleks/dotfiles/README.md

 ## Tmux

+I use `tmux` to read emails using `neomutt` and to manage projects.
+For the latter, I have borrowed the `.tmux` file from [Greg Hurrell](), which allows me to set up a workspaces specific to each project.

 - `email` function in zsh folder
 - `tman` function in zsh folder
 - `.tmux` files in project directories (including `$HOME`)